confluentinc/ksql/docs/installation/server-config/security.rst

 Interactive KSQL clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Kafka clusters that use ACLs to control access to resources require clients to authenticate as a particular user.
-Interactive KSQL clusters require that this authenticated KSQL user has open access to create, read, write, delete topics, and use any consumer group.
+Interactive KSQL clusters require that the authenticated KSQL user has open access to create, read, write, delete topics, and use any consumer group:

 :ref:`Interactive KSQL clusters <restrict-ksql-interactive>` require these ACLs:

 - Permission for the ``DESCRIBE_CONFIGS`` operation on the ``CLUSTER`` resource type.
 - Permission for the ``CREATE`` operation on the ``CLUSTER`` resource type.
 - Permissions for ``DESCRIBE``, ``READ``, ``WRITE`` and ``DELETE`` operations on all ``TOPIC`` resource types.
 - Permissions for ``DESCRIBE`` and ``READ`` operations on all ``GROUP`` resource types.

 It is still possible to restrict the authenticated KSQL user from accessing specific resources using ``DENY`` ACLs.
 For example, you can add a ``DENY`` ACL to stop KSQL queries from accessing a topic that contains sensitive data.